Bio-secure bubble: Professional wrestling

 WWE introduced an arena residence inspired by bubbles in August 2020 known as the "ThunderDome", which became the home arena for its major pay-per-view events and weekly programs (such as Raw and SmackDown).
 It replaced the smaller studio of the WWE Performance Center, a training facility where WWE originated the majority of its programming since the onset of the pandemic.
-Its stage featured a virtual audience displayed on a grandstand constructed from rows of LED screens, and it was promoted as featuring an in-arena production on par with WWE's pay-per-view events pre-pandemic.
+Its stage featured a virtual audience displayed on a grandstand constructed from rows of LED screens, and it was promoted as featuring an in-arena production on par with WWE's pay-per-view events before the pandemic.
 The ThunderDome was initially situated at Amway Center in Orlando, Florida.
 In December 2020, WWE relocated to Tropicana Field in St. Petersburg, Florida, as Amway Center was needed by the arena's sports tenants.
 In April 2021, after holding WrestleMania 37 as its first major in-person show since the onset of the pandemic, WWE relocated the ThunderDome setup to Yuengling Center on the campus of the University of South Florida in Tampa, as Tropicana Field was needed by the Tampa Bay Rays.
 In mid-July, WWE resumed its live touring shows.

 Other professional wrestling promotions similarly held shows behind closed doors.
 All Elite Wrestling (AEW) held empty arena shows at Daily's Place in Jacksonville, Florida (with a brief few weeks in March–April 2020 at The Nightmare Factory, AEW's de facto training facility in Norcross, Georgia).
 To make up for not being able to have live fans, employees and contracted wrestlers served as the live audience during matches in which they were not involved.
-In late August, AEW began to readmit a limited number of fans (10–15% venue capacity), before running full capacity shows in May 2021.
-AEW resumed live touring in July.
+In July, AEW began experimenting with invited guests in selected seating areas for a plan towards allowing ticketed spectators.
+Episodes were done in consecutive days so wrestlers can spend two days every other week.
+In August, with NASCAR Holdings having successfully held two Daytona International Speedway race meetings (one IMSA and one NASCAR) and one IMSA meeting at Sebring International Raceway, AEW began to readmit a limited number of fans (10–15% venue capacity), with a gradual increase in spectators running frequently before running full capacity shows in May 2021.
+AEW resumed live touring in July 2021.